lkhedlund/quick-quiz/README.md

 ## This is a lot of text!
 Is there a good way to view the code?

 My personal recommendation is [Atom](https://atom.io/).
 It has delightful syntax highlighting and is available on every platform.

+## What's next?
+Here is a short to-do list of features/apps I would like to add at some point:
+* Ability to select which flashcard questions you want to practice (preferably dynamically while using the app).
+* Other quiz types, like fill in the blank and an autocorrect 'long answer'.